Lexzach/hlmv-transparent/README.md

 Version 2.3

+## Need help setting the program up?
+Feel free to contact me over Discord at `Lexzach#3215`, and I'll be glad to help you set it up.

 # HLMV Transparent
 This is a program specifically designed for the Team Fortress 2 Wiki.
 It allows perfect transparent images to be easily and automatically created at the push of a button using the out of the box Half-Life Model Viewer program.

-**IF YOU NOTICE BLACK SPOTS ON THE RENDERED IMAGE, MAKE SURE YOU DISABLE FILTERING OR ANY OTHER SETTINGS YOUR GPU IS APPLYING TO HLMV.**
+**IF YOU NOTICE BLACK SPOTS ON THE RENDERED IMAGE, MAKE SURE YOU DISABLE FILTERING OR ANY OTHER POST-PROCESSING EFFECTS YOUR GPU IS APPLYING TO HLMV.**

 # Dependencies: